dojo/docs/dojo/dnd.rst

   * ``handle`` --- the node (or its id), which will be used as a drag handle.
 It should be a descendant of ``node``.
 If it is ``null`` (the default), the ``node`` itself is used for dragging.
   * ``delay`` --- a number in pixels.
 When user started the drag we should wait for ``delay`` pixels before starting dragging the node.
 It is used to prevent accidental drags.
 The default is 0 (no delay).
-  * ``skip`` --- a Boolean flag, which indicates that we should skip form elements when initiating drags, it is it ``true``.
+  * ``skip`` --- a Boolean flag, which indicates that we should skip form elements when initiating drags if it is ``true``.
 Otherwise we drag the node no matter what.
 This parameter is used when we want to drag a form, but keep form elements usable, e.g., we can still select text in a text node.
 The default is ``false``.
-When working with draggable form, the better lternative to ``skip=true`` is to define a drag handle instead.
+When working with a draggable form, the better alternative to ``skip=true`` is to define a drag handle instead.
   * ``mover`` --- the class to be used to create a mover (see Mover_).

 Public methods and attributes